AndreasLill/biztalk-context-to-sourcefilename/README.md

-# BizTalk Pipeline Component
+# Context To SourceFileName
-A small BizTalk pipeline component to read context properties and write it to %SourceFileName%.
+BizTalk pipeline component for reading context properties and writing it to %SourceFileName%.

 ## Properties